 Recently, Tencent bought a 5% stake in Tesla.
 It would make perfect sense for it to integrate this investment using the knowledge in its network (remembering that the Chinese government itself wants cars to go electric to help reduce pollution, and that Tencent has an investment in the dominant ride-sharing app Didi).
 Participating in the auto industry in China is a big opportunity, it alone could dwarf all of Tencent’s present revenue streams.

 Tencent is just one example.
 Companies like Facebook, Amazon, Alibaba, Google, Baidu, Microsoft and maybe Apple to a lesser extent, all benefit from the power of the knowledge in the network, and the business adjacencies that it creates.

 Google’s latest earnings release shows growth driven by mobile search revenue, which is a function of secular shift towards higher smartphone utility for users and advertisers.
 The adjacencies which this user base brings are expanding as Google’s CFO, Ruth Porat noted: “The strong performance in our advertising business allows us to take bigger bets within Google to fuel the growth of additional revenue streams, including those from Cloud, hardware, and YouTube subscription offerings”

-Its adjacencies for Amazon too.
+Its adjacencies for Amazon as well.
 Growth in prime membership numbers (to 80m from 58m a year ago) is leveraging these customers into new services – music, TV, publication subscriptions etc., to name a few.
 Cloud is annualising more than $14b in sales, and was virtually invisible as a business five years ago.

 These networks are live, flourishing and expanding in ways/industries no one could have anticipated.